ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

-As intermediaries might retransmit requests and consume quota units without prior knowledge of the user agent, RateLimit fields might reveal the existence of an intermediary to the user agent.
+As intermediaries might retransmit requests and consume quota units without prior knowledge of the user agent, RateLimit header fields might reveal the existence of an intermediary to the user agent.

 ## Remaining quota units are not granted requests {#sec-remaining-not-granted}

-RateLimit fields convey hints from the server to the clients in order to help them avoid being throttled out.
+RateLimit header fields convey hints from the server to the clients in order to help them avoid being throttled out.

-Clients MUST NOT consider the [quota units](#service-limit) returned in RateLimit-Remaining field as a service level agreement.
+Clients MUST NOT consider the [quota units](#service-limit) returned in RateLimit-Remaining header field as a service level agreement.

 In case of resource saturation, the server MAY artificially lower the returned values or not serve the request regardless of the advertised quotas.

 ## Reliability of RateLimit-Reset {#sec-reset-reliability}

-Consider that service limit might not be restored after the moment referenced by RateLimit-Reset field, and the RateLimit-Reset field value may not be fixed nor constant.
+Consider that service limit might not be restored after the moment referenced by RateLimit-Reset header field, and the RateLimit-Reset header field value may not be fixed nor constant.

-Subsequent requests might return a higher RateLimit-Reset field value to limit concurrency or implement dynamic or adaptive throttling policies.
+Subsequent requests might return a higher RateLimit-Reset header field value to limit concurrency or implement dynamic or adaptive throttling policies.

 ## Resource exhaustion {#sec-resource-exhaustion}

-When returning RateLimit-Reset field you must be aware that many throttled clients may come back at the very moment specified.
+When returning RateLimit-Reset header field you must be aware that many throttled clients may come back at the very moment specified.

 This is true for Retry-After too.

-For example, if the quota resets every day at `18:00:00` and your server returns the RateLimit-Reset field accordingly
+For example, if the quota resets every day at `18:00:00` and your server returns the RateLimit-Reset header field accordingly

 ~~~ example
    Date: Tue, 15 Nov 1994 08:00:00 GMT